-14. Q. May eligible applicants apply for planning assistance funding to prepare multiyear plans, and under what funding opportunity announcement should they apply?
+- Q14.
+May eligible applicants apply for planning assistance funding to prepare multiyear plans, and under what funding opportunity announcement should they apply? - A. Yes.

-A. Yes.
 Eligible applicants may submit applications to Treasury for planning assistance funds for the preparation of multiyear plans.
-Applicants may apply under the Funding Opportunity Announcement - Direct Component Non-Construction Activities in GrantSolutions.gov.
-Applicants should refrain from addressing questions 5 and 8 in the application form that relate to the multiyear plan.
+Applicants may apply under the Funding Opportunity Announcement Direct Component Non-Construction Activities in Treasury's online grants management system of record.
+Applicants should refrain from addressing questions in the application form that relate to the multiyear plan.
 The prerequisite to submit a multiyear plan prior to applying for a Direct Component grant does not apply when planning assistance funding is for preparation of the multiyear plan itself.

-15. Q. What constitutes a material modification to a multiyear plan?
+Q15.
+What constitutes a material modification to a multiyear plan?